Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

 ### Inspecting the GoQuorum nodes

-We can inspect any of the GoQuorum nodes by using `./attach.sh` to open the Geth JavaScript console.
-For this demo, we will be inspecting Node 1, Node 2, and Node 3.
+You can inspect any of the GoQuorum nodes by using `./attach.sh` to open the Geth JavaScript console.
+For this demo, you will be inspecting Node 1, Node 2, and Node 3.

-It is recommended to use separate terminal windows for each node we are inspecting.
+It is recommended to use separate terminal windows for each node you are inspecting.
 In each terminal, ensure you are in your network's directory, then:

 - In terminal 1 run `./attach.sh 1` to attach to node 1
 - In terminal 2 run `./attach.sh 2` to attach to node 2